pingidentity/pingidentity-devops-getting-started/docs/reference/usingCertificates.md

 - Add the new desired certificate to your keystore and truststore, in whatever external storage method you are using.
 Note that you are just adding the new cert, not removing the old one yet.
 Note the alias that you have given the new cert in the keystore.
 In these examples the new cert's alias will be `newcert` and the previous one `server-cert`.
 - Ensure the pods have the updated keystore and truststore on the filesystem, via a rolling update.
 At this point the keystores and truststores will have both the old cert and the new cert, but the new one is not yet being used.
 - On each server, export the PEM file of the new certificate to a writable location, using the `manage-certificates` tool.
-This is necessary because the subsequent command can only use a PEM file, it can’t read from a keystore directly.
+This action is necessary because the subsequent command can only use a PEM file, it can’t read from a keystore directly.

 ```
 manage-certificates export-certificate \